Salento, Colombia – Know Before You Go!

 The paths are not marked so ask for a drawn map at your hostel before making the trip.

 I got lost at one point and ended up having to jump a couple of fences to get back on a trail.
 My sister did the hike as well after me and found that she also got lost.
-While it sounds intimidating getting “lost” everyone gets their way back on the trail eventually.
-It all makes for the adventure.

 2. Go on a Coffee Tour